Computer and Information Systems Division

 We received excellent papers, and three judges performed a double-blind review and selected the best one.
 The committee was unanimous in deciding the best paper award, which goes to the paper entitled "Measuring and Optimizing Cybersecurity Investments: A Quantitative Portfolio Approach" by Yueran Zhuo and Senay Solak from the University of Massachusetts, Amherst.

-The award winner will receive a certificate at the 2014 IIE Annual Conference and Expo, and will be recognized at the CIS Town Hall meeting (3:30 p.m., Sunday, June 1, in room 513f).
+The award winner received a certificate at the IIE Annual Conference and Expo 2014 and was recognized at the CIS Town Hall meeting.
 The IIE-CIS Board members look forward to receiving many competitive papers in future years as well.

 Announcement: 2014 ISERC CIS Mobile App Competition